 Keen to prove to herself that her songwriting had developed since her first album (Better Days, 2014), Martha embarked on a life sabbatical in Nashville in 2016.
 Nine of the album's ten tracks are self-penned and the one co-write is with friend and Nashville artist, Wendy Newcomer, who also brings the background vocals.
 Following receipt of Creative Scotland funding, the album was recorded back in Music City in October/November 2017, with David Spicher in the production chair and a host of fantastic Nashville session players, including Bill Cooley (guitars/bazouki), Todd Lombardo (guitars/mandolin), Rory Hoffman (accordion, piano), Eamon McLoughlin (Fiddle), Wendy Newcomer (Vocals), Dave Racine (Drums) and Chas Williams (Dobro).

-Martha launched her album at Glasgow Americana Festival and will be officially showcasing at AMA UK 2019, as well as playing at Celtic Connections in January where she will be opening up the evening for fellow Scottish Americana artist, Jill Jackson.
+Martha launched her album at Glasgow Americana Festival and has just officially showcased at AMA UK 2019, as well as playing at Celtic Connections in January where she opened up the evening for fellow Scottish Americana artist, Jill Jackson.
 The rest of the year already looks busy with festival appearances and tour dates across the UK and in Ireland, including Arisaig Americana and more to be announced.

 Sign up to receive monthly newsletters, gig news & more...

 Date: Friday 9th August

 Address: 34 Mar Rd, Braemar, Ballater AB35 5YL